Clarity logoClarity logoClarity

 The avalanche method saves the most money.
 The snowball method has better completion rates.
 Here's how both work and which to pick for your situation.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The debt avalanche method (paying highest-interest debt first) saves the most money in total interest.
 The debt snowball method (paying smallest balance first) has better completion rates because quick wins build psychological momentum.
-The best method is the one you'll actually stick with; and a hybrid approach targeting high-interest debt while celebrating small wins often works best in practice.
+The best method is the one you'll actually stick with, and a hybrid approach targeting high-interest debt while celebrating small wins often works best in practice.

 Let's be real about the scale of the problem.
 Total US consumer debt passed $17 trillion in 2024, and it hasn't slowed down.
 The average household carries about $8,000 in credit card debt at an average interest rate north of 20%.
 Student loan balances average around $38,000.
 Auto loans average over $24,000.
 Layer on a mortgage and you're easily past six figures.

 The insidious part is that minimum payments are designed to keep you in debt as long as possible.
-Pay only the minimum on a $8,000 credit card balance at 22% APR and it'll take you over 25 years to pay off; and you'll pay more than $14,000 in interest.
+Pay only the minimum on a $8,000 credit card balance at 22% APR and it'll take you over 25 years to pay off, and you'll pay more than $14,000 in interest.
 That's nearly double the original balance, paid to the credit card company for the privilege of borrowing your own purchasing power.

 The debt avalanche method is simple: list all your debts by interest rate, highest to lowest.
 Make minimum payments on everything, then throw every extra dollar at the highest-interest debt.
 When that's paid off, roll that payment into the next highest, and repeat.